snjesus/xlxd-1/README.md

  - UDP port 10100         (AMBE controller port)
  - UDP port 10101 - 10199 (AMBE transcoding port)

+# Copyright

 © 2016 Luc Engelmann LX1IQ
+© 2016 Thomas A. Early, N7TAE

+The XLX Multiprotocol Gateway Reflector Server is part of the software system for the D-Star Network.
+The sources are published under GPL Licenses.